• Skip to primary navigation

 • onions (finely sliced) (red onions or shallots)

-• curry leaves (I only recommend fresh curry leaves- dried curry leaves don't taste anything like the fresh ones, in fact, they taste like nothing so in general, I do not even bother adding these at all if I do not hhave the amazing fresh ones)
+• curry leaves (I only recommend fresh curry leaves- dried curry leaves don't taste anything like the fresh ones, in fact, they taste like nothing so in general, I do not even bother adding these at all if I do not have the amazing fresh ones)

 • fresh ginger (grated or finely chopped)

-• Thai green chillies (finely sliced)
+• Thai green chilies (finely sliced)

 • garlic (grated or crushed and finely chopped)